goddanao/php-czmq-legacy/api/IZDescriptor.md

-ZDescriptor
+IZDescriptor
 ===============

-ZDescriptor
+IZDescriptor

 ...

-* Interface name: ZDescriptor
+* Interface name: IZDescriptor
 * Namespace:
 * This is an **interface**